Camera Comparison: iPhone 11 Pro Max vs. Samsung Galaxy Note 10+

 Both are identical, and each manufacturer has seen changes over the previous generation of smartphones.
 Side detection is stronger than ever, and the ambient blurring is higher, so it’s hard to pick a winner in this classification.

-Also for the video, both images created impressive 4K video at 60 frames per second, even though the 11 Pro Max had better auto stabilization features without having to dig into settings.
+Also for the video, both images created an impressive 4K video at 60 frames per second, even though the 11 Pro Max had better auto stabilization features without having to dig into settings.

 These smartphones have different front-facing configurations.
 The iPhone 11 Pro Max has a 12-megapixel front-facing lens whilst the Galaxy Note 10 + has a 10-megapixel front-facing lens.